briandconnelly/nicheconstruct/paper/05_discussion.md

 Thus, negative niche construction serves as a perpetual source of adaptation.
 Here we observe another facet of the Hankshaw effect: Because subpopulations of cooperators are larger, they are better able to respond to the adaptive opportunities that are created by negative niche construction.
 By gaining adaptations more quickly, cooperators resist invasion by defectors ([Figure 3B](#fig3)).
-Even in the presence of an isogenic defector type, cooperator subpopulations are more likely to produce the mutant most adapted to the current niche, which can then displace the slower-adapting defectors.
+Even in the presence of an isogenic defector type, cooperator subpopulations are more likely to produce the mutant most adapted to the current constructed niche, which can then displace the slower-adapting defectors.
 These recurring cycles of defector invasion and cooperator adaptation underlie the oscillations in cooperator proportion seen in [Figure 2A](#fig2).
 When mutations do not confer these adaptations, cooperators lose the adaptive race and are driven to extinction.
 This is something that we see occur stochastically in Figures [2A](#fig2) and [3B](#fig3).